-Harmful backland development In its Policy CS 17 Bexley re-affirmed its resistance to harmful backland development.
+3. Harmful backland development In its Policy CS 17 (paras c and 4.8.10) Bexley reaffirmed its resistance to harmful backland development.
 What is now being proposed for the garden land behind 22-28 St James Way remains harmful for several reasons:-

-- nuisance and loss of privacy

-- threat to security, as a road is being proposed that will run behind houses in St James Way and The Grove and provide a new access/exit for burglars

-- loss of amenity, ie people's right to quietly enjoy their gardens, free from noise and disturbance from traffic

--light pollution, not least from any street lighting along the line of the proposed road

-- changed character of the neighbourhood (one which adjoins a Conservation Area) by the introduction of a cul-de-sac within garden land at the rear of people's homes

-- the removal of several mature trees in order to create the road and new houses; and the threat to large, centuries-old Cedar trees which are protected by a TPO.

-- effect on biodiversity (badgers, foxes etc.)
+- nuisance and loss of privacy - threat to security, as a road is being proposed that will run behind houses in St James Way and The Grove and provide a new access/exit for burglars - loss of amenity, ie people's right to quietly enjoy their gardens, free from noise and disturbance from traffic - light pollution, not least from any street lighting along the line of the proposed road - changed character of the neighbourhood (one which adjoins a Conservation Area) by the introduction of a cul-de-sac within garden land at the rear of people's homes - the removal of several mature trees in order to create the road and new houses; and the threat to large, centuries-old Cedar trees which are protected by a TPO. - effect on biodiversity (badgers, foxes etc.)

-Historic Cedar Tree Of the two Cedar trees mentioned as being in this garden land in 1985, only one remains - the other having been lost in a gale some years ago.
-The surviving Cedar (and the one in the garden of No. 18 St James Way) is of great heritage importance as it was planted by Lancelot 'Capability' Brown in c1782 as part of his landscaping of North Cray Place (whose parkland now forms Foots Cray Meadows).
-The history of the Cedar trees in the gardens of Nos.
-22 and 18 St James Way and their connection with 'Capability' Brown has been confirmed by English Heritage.
-Both are protected by TPOs (reference 68/1246).
-These trees are very important to local residents, and important too in the history of North Cray.
-We all share the concern expressed in 1973, and again in 1985, that their roots would be damaged in excavating for building foundations and in building a new access road.
-We are not reassured by the applicant's Arboricultural Survey Report as this makes no reference to the very real threat of root damage from the building of house foundations etc. We are also particularly concerned by the proposal (clearly shown on the Plans for this site) to severely prune this Cedar tree for the benefit of the proposed new houses.
-It is for this reason that we are copying this letter to Bexley's TPO officer.
+4. Another precedent for refusal An application to build a cul-de-sac comprising four detached dwellings in place of No.17 Wansunt Road, Bexley, and on land to the rear of Nos.15-23, was Refused in 2012; and an Appeal dismissed (11/01937/FUL).
+Such a development was declared wrong for Wansunt Road and it is even more wrong for St James Way, where there would be a far greater impact on neighbouring properties and amenties etc.

+Please see comparison of the two sites in Appx C.

-Pre-planning application advice given to the applicants by Planning We found this advice very helpful, setting out as it does- comprehensively and clearly- the relevant factors that needed to be addressed.
-But with one very important exception.
-This is the statement under Principle of Housing and Density that the site is "previously developed" and that, as such, it is
+5. Pre-planning application advice given to the applicants by Planning We found this advice very helpful, setting out as it does- comprehensively and clearly- the relevant factors that needed to be addressed.